ManderaGeneral/generalgui/README.md

 Widget      | -             | -             | -         | -             | -             | Element

 ## Todo
+ * Menu should probably inherit page so it becomes reuseable
+ * getElement(s)By* inspired by js

 ## Features
  * App.widget.after can handle **kwargs and App.afters contains all queued "after" functions